KoruX-GNU-Linux/.github/profile/README.md

 # KoruX

-KoruX is a home operating system based on Debian 12 (Bookworm) for developers and entertainment.
+KoruX is a minimalist home operating system based on Debian 12 (Bookworm) for developers.
 It includes a variety of development tools as well as ports of classic games.

 ## About the project